Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Introduction

-Here we address this problem by optimizing the autoencoder\,---\,finetuning its weights\,---\,for each single video to be compressed at test time.
-After training on the test set in this way, the finetuned network parameters need to be made available on the receiver side: they are compressed, quantized, and entropy-coded under a suitable prior to the bitstream along with the latent code.
-Optimizing the compression network for every video in this way relaxes the requirement of training data that closely matches the test distribution as well as the necessary model capacity.
-It also allows trading off encoding compute for better compression efficiency.
+We achieve this customization by finetuning the autoencoder on the sequence to compress at test time, and making the finetuned network parameters available on the receiver side.
+After training on the test set, the parameters are compressed, quantized, and entropy-coded to the bitstream under a suitable prior, along with the latent code.
+Effectively, this procedure allows trading off encoding compute for better compression efficiency, similar to how standard codecs are able to improve compression performance when given additional encoding time.

-The essential idea of instance-adaptive finetuning was recently proposed by~\citet{van2021overfitting}.
+The essential idea of instance-adaptive finetuning was recently proposed by \citet{van2021overfitting}.
 The authors demonstrated the idea on I-frame compression, i.\,e.\ compressing a set of similar images, but did not apply it to video sequences yet.
-In this work we extend the idea to the compression of full videos, in which only periodic key frames are compressed as images and most frames are encoded relative to one or two reference frames.
+In this work, we benchmark this method on the compression of full videos, in which only periodic key frames are compressed as images and most frames are encoded relative to one or two reference frames.
 Our method is general and can be applied to various settings and base models.
-We first demonstrate it in a low-latency setting with I-frames and P-frames using a scale-space flow architecture~\citep{agustsson2020scale} as base model.
-Next we show its performance in a B-frame setting, using the base model proposed by \citet{pourreza2021extending}.
+We first demonstrate it in a setting with I-frames and P-frames using a scale-space flow architecture \citep{agustsson2020scale} as base model.
+Next, we show its performance in a B-frame setting, using the base model proposed by \citet{pourreza2021extending}.

-On the UVG-1k, HEVC class-B, and Xiph-5N datasets, our new instance-adaptive video compression codec yields BD-rate savings of 17 to 26\,\% over the respective base models and 5 to 44\,\% over the popular ffmpeg (x265) implementation of the H.265 codec~\citep{ffmpeg, libx265}.
+On the UVG-1k, HEVC class-B, and Xiph-5N datasets, our new instance-adaptive video codec yields BD-rate savings of 17 to 27\,\% over the respective base models, and 5 to 44\,\% over the popular ffmpeg (x265) implementation of the H.265 codec \citep{ffmpeg, libx265}.
 In addition, instance-adaptive finetuning lends itself to a possible reduction in model size, because a smaller network may suffice to model a single instance.
-We show that in this framework smaller models can still outperform most neural codecs while reducing the computational complexity of the decoder by 72\%.
-Overall, we demonstrate that unlike other neural video codecs, our method can trade off encoding compute against compression performance, and that this trade-off is more effective than for classical codecs.
+We show that in this framework, smaller models can still outperform most neural codecs while reducing the computational complexity of the decoder by 70\,\%.
+We demonstrate that, unlike most neural video codecs, our method can trade off encoding compute against compression performance, and that this trade-off is more effective than for standard codecs.